JajarGG/JajarGG/README.md

-# Welcome to my profile!

-## Some info about me
+Hello 👀

-* Most of my projects are private, but I have a [discord server](https://discord.gg/6uMnJWXezX) where I show off my project progression.
-Trying to build a community around what I like to do.
+Currently working on a [project](https://discord.gg/6uMnJWXezX) and trying to build a community around what I like to do.

-* I mainly work on the [CitizenFX](https://github.com/citizenfx) framework.
-That includes **RedM** and **FiveM**
-* You can contact me on discord: Jajar#2637
+*You can contact me on discord: Jajar#2637*

 ---